 Metals like iron and aluminum conduct heat well, causing the entire object to heat up quickly.
 Materials with low thermal conductivity, like wood, heat up slower.

-This Science projects for Class 8 helps you understand how different materials conduct heat and why some objects, like pan handles, get hot during cooking.
+This science exhibition working model idea for Class 8 helps students to understand how different materials conduct heat and why some objects, like pan handles, get hot during cooking.

 Pinhole Camera